jokob-sk/NetAlertX/README.md

   ![network_setup][network_setup]

-Head to [https://netalertx.com/](https://netalertx.com/) for more screenshots.
+Head to [https://netalertx.com/](https://netalertx.com/) for more gifs and screenshots 📷.

 <details>
   <summary>📷 Click for more screenshots</summary>